bright/new-www/content/blog/2017-10-24-selecting-the-right-partner-for-your-mvp.md

 ## 8. Progress

 You need to be able to track progress easily and on a regular basis.
 It starts with the source code repository.
 Be sure that the code gets pushed to your GitHub or BitBucket account.
 Make sure there's a continuous integration system that builds all of the components after each code change and that automatically deploys it or pushes for testing.
-Make sure that continuous integration system stays deployed to machines that you control so that you can still use it if you stop working together.
+Make sure that the continuous integration system stays deployed to machines that you control so that you can still use it if you stop working together.

 <br/>